 There are many different routes to net zero, but fundamentally there are 5 key steps:

 - Decide on scope.
 You should include as a minimum your “Scope 1” emissions (those directly released by your organisation e.g. combustion from furnaces), and “Scope 2” emissions (from the electricity you buy).
 You should also include emissions from purchased goods and services (“Scope 3” or “value chain” emissions) if they are a large source of emissions.

 - Measure.
 Collect emissions data across your organisation, to calculate your carbon footprint.

 - Set a target and date.
 This requires looking at your current emissions and assessing the financial and business impact of reducing them over set period of time.
 Your timeframe should be – “science-based”, i.e. it should be within the timeframe for the global goal set in the Paris Agreement.
 Set clear KPIs to track progress, and set short and medium-term targets to keep you on track.

 - Reduce.
 Once you know your carbon footprint, you can begin to look at the actions required to reduce it, and set out a long term carbon reduction plan.

 - Renewables.
 Access to renewable energy will increasingly become a necessity, ideally through on-site generation but also perhaps by purchasing certified renewable electricity from a supplier.

-At Concept, we are helping many organisations gain an accurate picture of their carbon emissions, and develop a long-term, cost-effective roadmap to decarbonisation.
+As net zero consultants, Concept Energy are helping many organisations gain an accurate picture of their carbon emissions, and develop a long-term, cost-effective roadmap to decarbonisation.
 If you would like advice on how to start your carbon reduction journey, get in touch.